jkcshea/ivmte/vignettes/ivmte.md

 #> Bounds on the target parameter: [-0.09835591, -0.08285941]
 ```

-The `ivmte` function indicates its progress in performing a sequence of
+When `noisy = TRUE`, the `ivmte` function indicates its progress in
-intermediate operations.
-It then runs through an audit procedure to
+performing a sequence of intermediate operations.
+It then runs through
-enforce shape constraints.
-The audit procedure is described in more
+an audit procedure to enforce shape constraints.
+The audit procedure is
-detail [ahead](#audit).
-After the audit procedure terminates, `ivmte`
+described in more detail [ahead](#audit).
+After the audit procedure
-returns bounds on the target parameter, which in this case is the
+terminates, `ivmte` returns bounds on the target parameter, which in
-average treatment on the treated (`target = "att"`).
-These bounds are
+this case is the average treatment on the treated (`target = "att"`).
-the primary output of interest.
-The detailed output can be suppressed by
+These bounds are the primary output of interest.

-passing `noisy = FALSE` as an additional parameter:
+The detailed output can be suppressed by passing `noisy = FALSE` as an
+additional parameter.
+By default, detailed output is suppressed.
+Should
+the user wish to review the output, it is returned under the entry
+`$messages`, regardless of the value of the `noisy` parameter.

 ``` r
 results <- ivmte(data = AE,